Saudi Arabia plans to block WhatsApp within weeks - report

 The regulator issued a directive in March saying tools such as Viber, WhatsApp and Skype broke local laws, without specifying how.

-Local media reported at the time that Saudi Arabia's three main operators Saudi Telecom Co 7010.SE, Etihad Etisalat (Mobily) 7020.SE and Zain Saudi 7030.SE had been asked to tell CITC if they were able to monitor or block such applications.
+Local media reported at the time that Saudi Arabia's three main operators Saudi Telecom Co, Etihad Etisalat (Mobily) and Zain Saudi had been asked to tell CITC if they were able to monitor or block such applications.

 Mobile penetration was 188 percent by the end of 2012, CITC data shows.
 Saudi Arabia now has 15.8 million Internet subscribers and the average user watches three times as many online videos per day as counterparts in the United States, according to YouTube.